home-assistant/home-assistant.io/source/_integrations/owntracks.markdown

    - Device ID: `<Device name>`
    - Tracker ID: `<xx>` Two character tracker ID. (can be left blank)

-Your tracker device will be known in home assistant as `<Username>_<Device name>`.
+Your tracker device will be known in Home Assistant as `<Username>_<Device name>`.
 If you entered a Tracker ID the tid attribute will  be set to that ID.

 ### Configuring the app - iOS